PayamAnari/flask-bookmark-app/README.md

 - **Bookmark Management:** Users can create, edit, delete, and view their bookmarks.
 Each bookmark includes details such as URL, description, creation date, and number of visits.
 - **Short URL Generation:** Short URLs are automatically generated for each bookmark to provide easy access.
 - **Swagger Documentation:** API endpoints are documented using Swagger UI, making it easy to understand and use the API.
+- **Pagination Support:** The API supports pagination for endpoints that return multiple items, allowing users to navigate through large sets of data with ease.

 <p align="center">
   <img